 - The MCC homepage at www.mclennan.edu serves as the official source of emergency notification information.
 It will be updated as necessary during an incident.
-Other notification modes may refer to the homepage for additional information. - An email is sent to the campus community informing them of the hazard or danger. - InformaCast is used for blast messaging over all desk phones on MCC's campus via VOIP. - A voice message will be left at the contact phone number of all faculty, students and/or staff as determined by the urgency of the notification. - MCC MyAlert is the college's notification system. - Notifications involve the use of text messages sent to all MCC email subscribers who have submitted their cellphone numbers to the alert system or select groups as determined by the immediacy of the threat. - Closed circuit television located in buildings may be used to televise warnings or alerts. - Campus Police and/or the Building Safety Coordinators will strategically travel throughout the campus broadcasting the emergency warnings. - Depending on the incident, the notification can be distributed to local media for publication.
+Other notification modes may refer to the homepage for additional information. - An email is sent to the campus community informing them of the hazard or danger. - InformaCast is limited to selected phones and is not campus wide it is used for blast messaging over desk phones on MCC's campus via VOIP. - A voice message will be left at the contact phone number of all faculty, students and/or staff as determined by the urgency of the notification. - MCC MyAlert is the college's notification system. - Notifications involve the use of text messages sent to all MCC email subscribers who have submitted their cellphone numbers to the alert system or select groups as determined by the immediacy of the threat. - Closed circuit television located in buildings may be used to televise warnings or alerts. - Campus Police and/or the Building Safety Coordinators will strategically travel throughout the campus broadcasting the emergency warnings. - Depending on the incident, the notification can be distributed to local media for publication.